Post thumbnail

 Sega Game Gear Development Board

-The Game Gear development board was most likely distributed to SEGA first party developers, but it is unclear if it was ever sold to third party developers.
+The Game Gear development board was most likely distributed to SEGA first party developers, and some select third party developers such as Paul Hutchinson 1.

-It is incredibly rare and this is the only one that we know that exists so it is likely it was just a SEGA in house kit that wasn’t distributed to outside developers.
+It is incredibly rare and this is the only one that we know that exists.

 The image on the left is from the excellent Andrew Earley (@AndrewEarley7).